 The chamber’s then executive director, Colin Barnett, wrote the editorials.

 When the chamber merged with the Confederation of WA Industry in 1992, to form the current Chamber of Commerce & Industry WA, it had no use for Business World, which had been printed by Vanguard Press.

-That was the trigger for Messrs Kleyn and van Heemst to form their new venture at the start of 1993.
+That was the trigger for Messrs Kleyn and van Heemst to form their new venture in 1992.

 Their early initiatives included a new masthead.

 “Marketforce designed that for us; Howard Read was a great supporter,” Mr Kleyn said.